-Under the Plan's investment policy, the Plan's assets were allocated among the following categories of investments, as of the end of the Plan Year.
-These allocations are percentages of total assets:
+The average return on the Plan's total assets during the Plan Year was estimated to be 5.3%.
+Under the Plan's investment policy, the Plan's assets were allocated among the following categories of investments as of the end of the Plan Year.
+The allocations are percentages of the Plan's total assets, which include Special Financial Assistance paid to the Plan and earnings thereon.

-Asset Allocations Percentage 1.
-Cash (Interest bearing and non-interest bearing) 0.50% 2.
-U.S. Government securities 1.47% 3.
-Corporate debt instruments (other than employer securities): Preferred 0.33% Common 0.68% 4.
-Corporate stocks (other than employer securities): Preferred 0.02% Common 9.20% 5.
-Partnership/joint venture interests 48.53% 6.
-Real estate (other than employer real property) 7.
-Loans (other than to participants) 8.
-Participant loans 9.
-Value of interest in common/collective trusts 32.79% 10.
-Value of interest in pooled separate accounts 11.
-Value of interest in 103-12 investment entities 12.
-Value of interest in registered investment companies (e.g., mutual funds) 6.47% 13.
-Value of funds held in insurance co. general account (unallocated contracts) 14.
-Employer-related investments: Employer Securities Employer real property 15.
-Buildings and other property used in plan operation 0.01% 16 Other
+Asset Allocations Percentage

+Cash (interest bearing and non-interest bearing) 3.44%

+U.S. Government securities 8.55%

+■ Corporate debt instruments (other than employer securities)

+■ Preferred

+■ All other 8.48%

+■ Corporate stocks (other than employer securities):

+■ Preferred

+■ Common 1.12%

+Partnership/joint venture interests 32.84%

+Real estate (other than employer real property)

+Loans (other than to participants)

+Participant loans

+Value of interest in common/collective trusts 43.95%

+Value of interest in pooled separate accounts

+Value of interest in master trust investment accounts

+■ Value of interest in 103-12 investment entities

+■ Value of interest in registered investment companies (e.g., mutual 1.61%

+funds)

+■ Value of funds held in insurance co. general account (unallocated

+contracts)

+■ Employer-related investments:

+■ Employer Securities

+■ Employer real property

+Buildings and other property used in plan operation 0.01%

+■ Other